PFL 3 (2025): Background

 The event featured the quarterfinal of 2025 PFL World Tournament in a middleweight and lightweight divisions.

-Fabian Edwards withdrew from the middleweight quarterfinal against 2023 PFL light heavyweight winner Impa Kasanganay for unknown reasons and has briefly been replaced by Jordan Newman, who scheduled to face Khalid Murtazaliev in a alternate bout.
+Fabian Edwards withdrew from the middleweight quarterfinal against 2023 PFL light heavyweight winner Impa Kasanganay for unknown reasons and has briefly been replaced by Jordan Newman, who scheduled to face Khalid Murtazaliev in an alternate bout.
 Subsequently, it was announced that Edwards pushed back in his original spot.

 On April 12, it was announced that Alexandr Shabliy withdrew from the tournament for unknown reasons against former Bellator Lightweight World Champion Brent Primus and was replaced by Vinicius Sacchelli Cenci.
 In addition, Nick Maximov replaced Jordan Newman against Khalid Murtazaliev in a middleweight alternate bout.
 Subsequently, the bout between Maximov and Murtazaliev was removed from the event after Maximov withdrew.

 A lightweight alternate bout between Antonio Caruso and Robert Watley was cancelled shortly after the event started due to an illness suffered by Watley.